Workday/canvas-kit/API_PATTERN_GUIDELINES.md

 #### Prop Descriptions

-We us [JSDoc](https://devdocs.io/jsdoc/) standards for our prop type definitions.
+We use [JSDoc](https://devdocs.io/jsdoc/) standards for our prop type definitions.
 The base pattern we are using for documentation is the following: `The <property> of the <component>`.
 It is best to be as specific as possible.